Biking in the Netherlands

 If you do not have your own bike, there are many rental places throughout the city.
 If you have been travelling by train, you may want to get an OV-fiets.
 An OV-fiets is a rental bike that is available at (major) railway stations.
-If you have a OV-chipkaart, you can rent a bike for 3.85 euros a day to get you to your destination.
-Make sure to return your bike at same location, or pay an extra fee of 10 euros when you turn it in at a different station.
+If you have an OV-chipkaart, you can rent a bike for 3.85 euros a day to get you to your destination.
+Make sure to return your bike at the same location, or pay an extra fee of 10 euros when you turn it in at a different station.

-You can also use Swapfiets: for a fixed price a month you get a bicycle and a maintenance insurance.
+You can also use Swapfiets: for a fixed price a month you get a bicycle and maintenance insurance.
 A Swapfiets bicycle can be ordered online.
 Select the city where you want a Swapfiets bicycle and follow the steps.
 After placing your order, Swapfiets makes an appointment to deliver your bicycle.
 You can also pick up your bicycle in some cities.
 Upon receipt, Swapfiets adjusts the bicycle for you personally so that you can use it immediately.

 Simply go to your local bicycle shop or the rental shops at the train stations.
 You may even borrow a bike while yours is being repaired.

 Bikes and public transport

 You are not allowed to take your bike into buses or trams.
-If you want to take your bike into the train or tram, make sure you are aware of the rules and regulations.
+If you want to take your bike into the train, make sure you are aware of the rules and regulations.